 - Was there a way for me to know sooner?

-- How much risk did I inadvertently expose my company?
+- How much risk was my company exposed to?

 - Will I continue to be lucky that no serious accidents (or worse) occur?

-- What can I do to quickly change this?
+- What can I do to change this fast?

-Here are seven reasons why you should consider adopting a continuous workforce monitoring program:
+Here are seven reasons why you should consider adopting a continuous Motor Vehicle Record (MVR) monitoring program:

 1. Business Sense

 In 2015, Sterling was the first background screening provider to announce an arrest monitoring program.
-Driver risk management has recently become a critical business issue for many organizations, even more so because it affects budgets and profitability.
-The typically standard yearly motor vehicle record process is necessary to ensure that you are operating compliantly and that drivers are qualified to get behind the wheel.
-However, by pulling a Motor Vehicle Record (MVR) only once a year, you are leaving a big gap.
+Driver risk management has recently become a critical business issue for many organizations, affecting budgets and profitability.
+The standard yearly motor vehicle record process is necessary.
+It ensures you are operating compliantly, and that qualified drivers get behind the wheel.
+But, by pulling a Motor Vehicle Record (MVR) only once a year, you are leaving a big gap.
 You may very well have individuals driving for your organization with a serious violation or other items on their record.
-The implications on your workflows, profitability and brand reputation are manifold.
+The implications on your workflows, profitability, and brand reputation are manifold.